by Cat, Dec 2007 (photo, right, from Wikimedia Commons)

 - If using green beans, wash, then trim off ends; if using asparagus, wash, then remove woody end by allowing it to snap apart where it wants to.
 Cut beans or asparagus to desired length (or leave full-length).

-- Chop onion or shallot coarsely, slice leek crosswise thinly, and/or chop garlic finely.
+- If using: chop onion or shallot coarsely, slice leek crosswise thinly, and/or chop garlic finely.

 - Bring water to a boil in tea kettle or saucepan with lid, and hold at a simmer until ready to use.

-- Lightly sauté garlic and/or onion – not enough to brown or caramelize them – over medium-low heat.
+- Prepped garlic: Add and lightly sauté – not enough to brown or caramelize them – over medium-low heat.

 - Add prepped greens and/or other veggies, and stir to coat well with the hot oil/fat, about 1 minute.
 Season with salt and pepper.